 IWBAACTWITOS Chapter 7

-It had already been two months since Ash and I became friends, and I had been coming to the imperial palace once a week to play with him.
+It had been two months since we became friends.
+I came to the imperial palace once a week to play with him.

-Just thinking about it was annoying.
-Moreover, playing with Ash was seriously boring.
+Just thinking about it was exhausting.
+And playing with Asher was seriously, deeply boring.

-All we did when we met was eat snacks, take walks, and read fairy tale books.
-Other than that, we played hide-and-seek exactly once.
+All we did was eat snacks, take walks, and read storybooks.
+We'd played hide-and-seek exactly once.
+That was it.

 "Is it boring?"

-"But Tilly, you know how to read fairy tale books by yourself."
+"But Tilly, you can read storybooks by yourself."

-"Cinderella wore glass slippers and danced with the prince."
+"Cinderella put on the glass slippers and danced with the prince."

-Aegis continued reading the fairy tale book, but when he reached the part where the prince and Cinderella danced, he hesitated with his lips.
-Noticing that he was choosing his words, I shrugged my shoulders as if to say 'speak up if you have something to say.'
+Aegis went back to reading, but when he reached the part where the prince and Cinderella danced, his lips moved soundlessly.
+I could tell he was choosing his words.
+I shrugged as if to say, if you have something to say, say it.

 "I want to dance with Tilly too."